 competitive benchmarking

-In the realm of fashion, luxury, and beauty industries (FLB), competitive benchmarking is a crucial piece of the PR and marketing puzzle.
+Do you know exactly where your brand is positioned in the market?
+Are you using all available data to learn what the competition is doing so you can avoid their mistakes, replicate their successes, and stay ahead of industry trends?
+In the Fashion, Lifestyle and Beauty industries (FLB), competitive benchmarking is a crucial piece of the PR and marketing puzzle.
 It can be used internally and externally to give you hard data on how your brand is performing, so you can make better strategic decisions and maximize your marketing budget.

 In this post, we’ll take you through what competitive benchmarking is, why it’s critical to your PR & marketing success, and how to do it.
 We’ll also look at some real-world examples.
 So, let’s jump in.